queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 42,250

-You regain 1d4 worth of spell slots or tech points when you take a short rest..
+You regain 1d4 worth of spell slots or tech points when you take a short rest.

 ___Set Bonus (2 of 4).___ When you roll a 1 on a damage die for an attack you make with a biotic or tech spell, you can reroll the die and must use the new roll, even if the new roll is a 1.